-Bowers & Wilkins Zeppelin Air review
+Bowers & Wilkins Zeppelin Air full review

 Bowers & Wilkins' Zeppelin Air iPod dock sounds excellent, looks very stylish and works easily once you've got it set up (an initially confusing process).
 The only concern we have is with its high price tag, which will deter plenty of prospective buyers.

 The Zeppelin Air is near-identical to the original B&W Zeppelin - it's got the same zeppelin-esque shape (surprising, really) and iPod/iPhone dock on the front.
 A thin chrome accent runs down the centre at the front, providing a backdrop for the chrome power and volume controls.
 These are the only buttons on the entire face of the Zeppelin Air, and there's no LCD screen to tell you the current status or volume - obviously an aesthetic choice, but we would have liked a display to help guide us through the initial setup.

 You can plug an iPod or iPhone directly into the B&W Zeppelin Air's iPod dock - we even balanced an iPad on there successfully, although it was a bit precarious - but the biggest reason to buy the Zeppelin Air is its support for Apple's AirPlay wireless music streaming standard over Wi-Fi 802.11b/g/n.
 With this, you can connect the Zeppelin Air to a Wi-Fi network and stream music from a PC or Mac running iTunes, or an iOS device such as an Apple iPhone or iPad.
 The back of the Zeppelin Air has an ethernet port for connecting directly to a wired network, as well as composite video output (for playing iPad or iPhone movies on a TV), USB for firmware upgrades and a 3.5mm auxiliary audio input.